vignesh4757/python-practice/README.md

 # python-practice
 # Dessert Ordering App

-This is a simple app built with Streamlit that allows users to place dessert orders by selecting a flavour and dessert type.
-It displays the order confirmation message with the chosen flavour and dessert type.
+This is a simple app interface built with Streamlit that allows users to place dessert orders by selecting a flavour and dessert type.
+It only displays the order confirmation message with the chosen flavour and dessert type.

-## Getting Started
+Just for practice purpose

 ### Prerequisites